 What is Action Planning?

 Action Planning is the process of translating strategies and goals into actions, allowing ideas to become tangible.
-It is characterised by a separate plan for each component and intermediate step, all eventually leading to the ultimate goal.
+It is characterised by creating an action plan for each component and intermediate action step, all eventually leading to the ultimate goal.
 It is an approach that is not only meant for personal goals, but also serves as a useful tool within organisations to keep employees motivated in working towards their goals.

 By developing a strategy with a team and setting clear objectives, everyone’s tasks become immediately clear.
 When drawing up an effective plan, one must always create a detailed timetable and a set of clearly defined steps.
 Only then can the intended goal be achieved.
 It helps to solidify ideas and provides an answer to the question ‘What should I do to reach my goal?’.